Examples of malarkey in a Sentence

 He thinks everything politicians say is just a bunch of malarkey.

 the old lady declared that everything politicians say is pure malarkey

-Origin of MALARKEY
+Origin and Etymology of malarkey

-Seen & Heard
+Seen and Heard

 What made you want to look up malarkey?
 Please tell us where you read or heard it (including the quote, if possible).